 Don’t try and stick the can in the freezer to accelerate the process.
 It doesn’t work.
 The coconut milk freezes unseparated and you won’t get it out of the can anyway.

-What I like to do is to always have a can or two in the fridge so I always have coconut cream on hand when a recipe calls for it.
+What I like to do is to always have 2-3 cans in the fridge at all times so I always have coconut cream on hand when a recipe calls for it.

 Fresh vs. Frozen Raspberries

-For this Chocolate Raspberry Tart you will have to use fresh raspberries.
-Frozen contain too much water and the water will dilute the creamy filling.
+For this Chocolate Raspberry Tart, you will have to use fresh raspberries.
+Frozen raspberries contain too much water and the water will dilute the creamy filling.

-It’s best to start the whole tart making process by rinsing and draining the fresh raspberries and then laying them out on paper towel upside down so they can air dry while you prepare everything else.
+It’s best to start the whole tart making process by rinsing and draining the fresh raspberries and then laying them out whole down on a cooling rack so they can air dry while you prepare everything else.

 The drier the berries, the better.